 - Cut apples in half, scoop out the core and brush with lemon juice.

 - Place the apple halves in a baking dish, cut side up, and spoon in some of the pecan and fruit mixture.

 - Bake for 30 to 40 minutes, or until apples are tender when pierced with a fork.

 - Serve with this bone-healthy ice cream, if desired.

 It’s easy to think that eating foods specifically to build bone means having to settle for tasteless, unpleasant foods in large quantities.
 But as the above recipe shows, consuming and preparing pH-balanced bone-healthy dishes can be absolutely delicious and enjoyable.

-To showcase the tasty, creative nature of bone smart foods, I created Bone Appétit, the companion cookbook to the Save Our Bones Program.
+To showcase the tasty, creative nature of bone smart foods, I created Bone Appétit, the companion cookbook to the Osteoporosis Reversal Program.
 Bone Appétit contains more than 200 delicious recipes for breakfast, lunch, dinner, and desserts, in a convenient downloadable format.
 And most recipes include Foundation Foods, to ensure they contain bone-rejuvenating nutrients.